ccorsi/ccorsi.github.io/projects/index.md

 | [activemq-producers](https://github.com/ccorsi/activemq-producers){:target="_blank"} | Tool used to create ActiveMQ producer tests | Java |
 | [activemq-consumers](https://github.com/ccorsi/activemq-consumers){:target="_blank"} | Tool used to create ActiveMQ consumer tests | Java |

+As you see the above list contains projects that have been developed using C/C++, Java, Python and JavaScript.
+While these languages are being used extensively within the software field.
+These are not the only languages that I have used before.
+This includes the use of Perl, Ruby, Tcl and Groovy to name a few.
+In time, I hope to include projects that use one or more of the programming languages I just mentioned.

+If you are then interested in learning about the above projects.
+You can follow the links to their assocaited repository or if you are interested about just knowing more about each project.
+Then following the link from the sidebar to your left.

 {% comment %}